 Considering the characteristics of the installed horizon bar, the corner points of the green rectangles are determined as the targets to be detected.
-In order to ensure robust detection and estimation in scenarios involving large UAV movements and different visibility conditions, the vision system sequentially conducts the image filtering, contour and corner detection, detected points screening, and the estimation of position and orientation.
+In order to ensure robust detection and estimation in scenarios involving large UAV movements and different light conditions, the established vision system sequentially conducts the image filtering, contour and corner detection, detected points screening, and the estimation of position and orientation.